- How is penile cancer treated?

 - More treatment information for penile cancer

 The type of treatment your cancer care team will recommend depends on how far the cancer has spread.
-This section summarizes the choices available according to the stage of your cancer.
+This section summarizes the choices available according to the stage of the cancer.

 Stage 0 includes 2 types of tumors: carcinoma in situ and verrucous carcinoma.
 They are treated differently.

-Patients with carcinoma in situ that only involves the foreskin can often be treated with circumcision.
-If the tumor developed in the glans and does not affect other tissues, it may be possible to treat it with topical chemotherapy (such as 5-FU cream) or immunotherapy (imiquimod), or Mohs (microscopically directed) surgery.
+Patients with carcinoma in situ that is only in the foreskin can often be treated with circumcision.
+If the tumor developed in the glans and does not affect other tissues, it may be possible to treat it with topical therapy (such as 5-FU cream or imiquimod) or Mohs (microscopically directed) surgery.
 Laser treatment, cryotherapy, and radiation therapy are also possible options.
 Penectomy is not often needed.

 Verrucous carcinoma can often be treated with laser therapy, cryotherapy, or Mohs surgery.
 Only rarely will penectomy be needed.
 Radiation is not used for this type of tumor, because it can make it more likely to spread.

-These tumors have grown below the skin of the penis but have not invaded deeper layers.
+These tumors have grown below the skin of the penis but not into deeper layers.
 Options for treatment may include circumcision (for tumors confined to the foreskin), surgical removal of part of the penis (partial penectomy), radiation therapy, and Mohs surgery.
-The use of laser surgery for superficial penile cancer is being studied.
+Laser surgery may also be an option.

 Stage III penile cancers include T1, T2, and T3 tumors that have spread to nearby lymph nodes (N1 or N2).
 Stage III includes tumors that have grown into the corpus spongiosum, corpus cavarnosum, or urethra, but not tumors that have grown into nearby structures like the bladder or prostate.